rob-murray/gbify-geojson/README.md

 In using this project, please note the following points - these may be fixed in future versions.

 * We ignore the `CRS` property specified by [GeoJSON spec](http://geojson.org/geojson-spec.html#coordinate-reference-system-objects).
 This has no impact on tranformation and is removed if present.
-* The level of precision output is not representative of the accuracy of the tranformation. i.e. Lots of decimal places does not mean the tranformation is accurate to that precision.
 * A bounding box member is reprojected, this probably is not correct.